yillivs/GoogleBooks-CLI-Search/README.md

 `BookUtil/target/`<br/>
 -Contains compiled source files as well as executable JAR file.<br/>

-To run the program execute the JAR within the target folder using your local java compiler.
-Will look something like
+To run the program execute the JAR within the target folder from the top-level project folder using your local java compiler.

-`java -jar target/bookutil-1.0-SNAPSHOT-jar-with-dependencies.jar`
+`java -jar target/bookutil-1.0-jar-with-dependencies.jar`

 This project was compiled with Maven.
 If you have maven installed and the target package get's corrupted you can run